ewaldvveen/CSS-Grid-Example-Website/README.md

 I added a large image gallery (14 images) with the use of CSS Grid and the object-fit property.
 I've committed all the changes to this repository.

 ## Day 6 - 30 january 2018
 The page contains a sidebare menu and a footer now.
-Both are committed to the repository;
+Besides these sections I styled both the header parts.
+All updates files are committed to the repository.